How to Cook a Low Fat, Calorie Counted Roast Beef Sunday Lunch

 - The beef is now cooked.
 Remove from the oven and leave to rest.
 Our potatoes are more than halfway through cooking and we have two prepared vegetables just gone into the oven.
 Make your gravy from beef gravy granules (as instructions on the carton, bisto is good) add an extra spoon of granules for thick gravy.
 Remove the beef and wire rack from the roasting tin.
 Place the roasting tin with the beef juices and herbs back on the hob add the bisto gravy mix and stir well.
 Bring to a boil, reduce heat and leave to simmer for a few minutes, add a little water if needed.
 Strain the gravy to get a lovely smooth consistency and return to the roasting tin and keep warm over a low heat.

 - Lightly boil your florets of broccoli and/or cauliflower which ever you prefer, and the green beans in salted water (or fresh peas) for about 10 min.
-While the last of the vegetables cook, put your yorkshire puds (Aunt Bessie's are fab just follow the instructions on the packet) into the oven.
+While the last of the vegetables cook, put your yorkshire puddings (Aunt Bessie's are fab just follow the instructions on the packet) into the oven.
 Always use a non-stick muffin tray.
 Preheat 6 dinner plates (I like to use white plates to serve, the same as shown below right) a gravy boat (again the same as the one shown below right) and 3 serving dishes for your vegetables.
 Strain your florets and green beans and steam.

 - Carve your beef.
 Remove plates and serving dishes from the oven, along with the carrots, swede and yorkshires.
 Remove the florets and beans from their pots to their serving dishes adding 15 grams of butter to the beans.
 Place the sliced beef on the plates with a yorkshire pud.
 Spoon over some gravy and serve.

 - While you dish get a helper to deliver the vegetables to the dining table.